Rear Window (1954, Alfred Hitchcock)

 !!!
 A+ FILM !!!

-In order to properly appreciate its context in Hitchcock’s career, it’s handy to trace Rear Window to its sources, both external (Dali’s “The Voyeur,” the threadbare Cornell Woolrich short story on which it’s based, and E.T.A.
+In order to properly appreciate its context in Hitchcock’s career, it’s handy to trace Rear Window to its sources, both external (Dali’s “The Voyeur,” the threadbare Cornell Woolrich short story on which it’s directly based, and E.T.A.
 Hoffmann’s “The Sandman,” filmed by Powell & Pressburger just a few years before this in Tales of Hoffmann) and internal: for years, Hitchcock had become gradually more fixated upon the confinement of a picture’s action into small spaces.
-Start with the train in The Lady Vanishes, a tightly-controlled and ultimately fearsome environment for its excruciating climax.
+Start with the train in The Lady Vanishes, a tightly-controlled and (by its excruciating climax) an ultimately fearsome environment.
 Continue to Lifeboat, the titular space the smallest of all and the perfect site for a formal experiment; and two films wholly operating from small apartments: the more intense Rope, combining its separation from the outside world with the nearly unbearable tension of its ten-minute takes; and of course, Dial M for Murder, which springboards from its stage origins to explore the unique division of its sympathies.
 But Rear Window eclipses these fine films wholly; its central conceit is as pure and ingenious as cinematic storytelling gets.

 As tension mounts, all action observed from afar, Jeff manages to convince and entice both Lisa and Stella into not at all minor involvement in his small private eye operation, and it’s useful to consider how beautifully the director, as well as writer John Michael Hayes, avoid every possible blockade between audience and central character.
 He isn’t an all-knowing professional detective, even if he has a skill set we don’t necessarily share; he’s one of us in a true sense, which makes the film all the more engrossing and, as it builds, terrifying.
 Of course, Hayes and Hitchcock hardly achieve this alone — disregarding the technical contributions of Hitchcock’s stable cinematographer Bob Burks and editor George Tomasini for just a moment, this much like Notorious is an instance of a film that soars on a sort of miracle-casting perfection Hitchcock likely wished he could’ve enjoyed far more.
 Nearly all of his major films feature some compromised role or another — even Vertigo was designed for Vera Miles rather than Kim Novak — and the minor ones often feature entire major parts that are poorly filled by necessity and can’t live up to the story and direction (Saboteur and Torn Curtain being two legendary examples).

-Rear Window is not such a moment; this is Hitchcock the all-powerful, doing precisely what Hitchcock wanted with the people he’d chosen.
+Rear Window is not such a moment; this is Hitchcock the all-powerful, doing precisely what he wanted with the people he’d chosen.
 It’s a sign of the director’s respect for his collaborators that their creative input appears to have been considerable.
 James Stewart and Grace Kelly’s interplay, well-written by Hayes though it is, is a work of unforced magic.
-Kelly was routinely cast in schoomarmish roles until Hitchcock got hold of her for Dial M for Murder, and even then he discovered a sense of humor and wicked comic timing that couldn’t be used in that film and asked Hayes to perform a rewrite after spending time with her.
-The character of Lisa was essentially created around Kelly the performer, one reason why she explodes here with confidence, humor, and sensuality like never before and only once after (To Catch a Thief), so many leagues away from the mousy bride of High Noon.
-Thus, much as the veiled dirty-talk between Cary Grant and Ingrid Bergman in Notorious was born out of unmistakably real improvisations between them, Rear Window as we know it exists as a momument to the person Grace Kelly was as a human being — and it was this specific conceit that led James Stewart to sign on.
+Kelly was routinely cast in schoolmarmish roles until Hitchcock got hold of her for Dial M for Murder, and even then he discovered a sense of humor and wicked comic timing that couldn’t be used in that film and asked Hayes to perform a rewrite of this script after spending time with her.
+The character of Lisa was essentially created around Kelly the performer, one reason why she explodes here with confidence, humor, and sensuality like never before and only once after (To Catch a Thief), so many leagues away from the mousy bride of High Noon or the tragic waif of The Country Girl.
+Thus, much as the veiled dirty-talk between Cary Grant and Ingrid Bergman in Notorious was born out of unmistakably real improvisations between them, Rear Window as we know it exists as a monument to the person Grace Kelly was as a human being — and it was this specific conceit that led James Stewart to sign on.
 The story goes that he was never particularly happy with his first Hitchcock film, Rope, which didn’t truly become the celebrated legend it now is until the ’90s; this changed everything, on and off the screen.
-The injection of real life therefore wrought by Lisa, who literally enters repeatedly from a larger world we never glimpse, adds to the unnerving sense that in this film, the lines between the real and the fabricated don’t bisect the screening room in the familiar fashion.
+The injection of real life therefore wrought by Lisa, who enters the stage repeatedly from a larger world we never glimpse, adds to the unnerving sense that in this film, the lines between the real and the fabricated don’t bisect the screening room in the familiar fashion.

 Hayes doesn’t overdo Jeff’s sexism, just gently prods us about it.
 Our hearts go out to Lisa when she tries her best and is repeatedly rebuffed, but Jeff remains our vessel because his buried compassion is so obvious, yet so is his insatiable curiosity.
 Through the course of the film, these two characters will surround one another and envelop the actions of these nights and change, bend, embrace a new side of themselves.
 By the end of the film, in a foreshadowing of The Trouble with Harry, all of the neighborhood characters save the now-carted off Thorwold will be paired off and rediscovering happiness on a bright sunny morning.
 Life goes on, more things begin, and although there’s little reason to assume that all of the relationships now beginning or reaching new heights will succeed permanently, it’s a fair bet that some of them will.